Big game. Big celebrations. Big chances for savings.

 Cracks and small openings around windows, doors and siding can let warm air leak outside, causing the furnace to run more often.
 Stop warm air from running wild by using caulk or weatherstripping to seal any gaps.

 Create winning matchups with the right size pot or pan

 Match pots and pans with similar-sized stove burners to use energy efficiently while preparing gridiron grub.

 Call an oven option

 If you use the oven to help prepare your game day spread, turn on its light to check cooking progress instead of opening the door.
-Your food will cook quicker, and you’ll avoid fumbling away extra heat and energy.
+Your food will cook more efficiently, and you’ll avoid fumbling away extra heat and energy.

 Create home-field advantage with fans

 Ceiling fans play both offense and defense, cooling in the summer and circulating warm air during the winter.
 In the winter, run your ceiling fan clockwise on the lowest setting.
 This pushes warm air down to prevent the thermostat from going up.